csalmeida/ruby-classes-and-modules/README.md

 Animal.species #
 ```

-A class attributes is defined and a class method is used to return its value.
+A class attribute is defined and a class method is used to return its value.
 Class attributes can also be used to track how many instances of a class were created:

 ```ruby
 # class-attributes-and-methods/class_attributes.rb